Simplicial Complexes of Triangular Ferrers Boards: Further questions

+Informally, this order is obtained by starting on the largest diagonal and alternating upper-right to lower-left from the outside to the middle.
+We continue on the next diagonal alternating from the middle to the outside.
+The next diagonal moves again from the outside to the middle, etc., see Figure~\ref{fig_stirling_order}.

+Consider the following matching, $M$, of the rook placements on this board.
+Begin by pairing placements $x \subset y$ if the set difference $y-x$ is square one in the order $Q'$.
+Of the remaining placements, match $x \subset y$ if the set difference $y-x$ is square two in the order $Q'$, and continue this process until there are no more possible matches.

-\begin{enumerate} \item Using the program Macaulay2, we have been able to compute the reduced homology of the Stirling complex up to $\St(8)$, see Table~\ref{tbl_stirling_betti}.
-The Morse matching presented in this paper gives the correct number of critical cells for these first eight complexes.
+Using the program Macaulay2, we have been able to compute the reduced homology of the Stirling complex up to $\St(8)$, see Table~\ref{tbl_stirling_betti}.
+The unmatched placements from the matching $M$ are in line with the number and dimension of cells in the CW complex description of these first eight complexes.
+Is $M$ a Morse matching?
 Is this matching maximal?
-If so, is there a way to count the other critical cells?
+If so, is there a way to count the critical cells?

 \item Can anything more be said about the homotopy type of $\St(n)$?
 In particular, what is the complex $X$ from Theorem~\ref{thm_spheres_x}?
 The numerical computations of homology died at $\St(9)$.
 Coincidentally, this is the first instance where the Durfee square of the board has size $5$.
 Shareshian and Wachs~\cite{Shar_Wach} showed that this was the first square board whose chessboard complex contained torsion in its bottom non-vanishing homology.
 Is there torsion in $\St(9)$?